 Years ago, exercise and dieting were the most common options for weight loss.
 Now, advertisements present a plethora of alternatives, such as weight loss teas, gadgets for a slimmer waistline and cosmetic surgery — all of which are often marketed as relatively easy wellness solutions.

-“People have realized that they have choices when it comes to reaching their beauty and wellness goals,” says Dr. Sung-Yeon Park, an associate professor at the School of Community Health Sciences at the University of Nevada, Reno.
+“People have realized that they have choices when it comes to reaching their beauty and wellness goals,” says Dr. Sung-Yeon Park, an associate professor of the School of Public Health at the University of Nevada, Reno.
 “Now, they can go into a medical clinic and select a procedure, such as liposuction, to achieve their desired aesthetic.
 Cosmetic surgeries in particular have become a game-changer.”
 Dr. Park, who specializes in social and behavioral science, has completed extensive research in the areas of health information and public opinion and health care advertising campaigns.

 As the demand for cosmetic surgery and other wellness options continues to grow, it has been placed at the forefront of marketing campaigns in the health care sector.
 “This tendency is raising interesting questions about issues with health care service and wellness advertisements in general, particularly those relating to cosmetic surgery, wellness lifestyle brands and marijuana use,” Dr. Park explains.